-1. Population Assessment
+1. Monitoring

-Annual monitoring of red grouse and breeding curlew on the project site will be essential to assess the impact of the proposed management practices.
-Spring counts will establish the number of breeding pairs in the area and autumn counts will establish how well (or not) the same pairs have produced.
+Annual monitoring of Red Grouse and breeding Curlew on the project site is essential to assess the impact of the proposed management practices.
+Spring counts establish the number of breeding pairs in the area and autumn counts establish how well (or not) the same pairs have produced.
 The autumn counts will therefore establish a ratio of young-old birds for that year.
-Early morning (i.e. dawn chorus) surveys are also useful to monitor (i.e. by listening to) the red grouse population.
+Early morning (i.e. dawn chorus) surveys are also useful to monitor (i.e. by listening to) the Red Grouse population.